 I bought THREE baby monitors before I finally found one that would work and had the features I needed.
 The house we were living in didn’t have good cell reception or internet service.
 This meant most monitors wouldn’t connect well.
 2 of the 3 monitors would not let me know if the monitors became disconnected from each other.

 I would wake up in the middle of the night and the video monitor would say “no service”.
 The two I had would not beep to wake me up and let me know my monitor was no longer working.
-I couldn’t hear my baby cry from my room and my monitor-life line to his room was out and I didn’t know it.
+I couldn’t hear my baby cry from my room and my monitor was my lifeline to his room.
+It was out and I didn’t know it.

 FINALLY, I found a monitor I love that will also continuously beep if the monitors become disconnected from each other.
 That also rarely happened because this monitor somehow managed to work pretty well in my dead-zone of a house.

 Although it was the most expensive out of the 3 I bought, it is THE BEST.
 I LOVEEEE this monitor.
 It is the Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens.

 There is a button on the parent monitor so you can talk to your baby through a speaker on the monitor in their room.
 You can add baby monitors and have the parent screen switch back and forth between the rooms when you have multiple kids!
 When you talk into your monitor, your voice plays in whatever room the monitor is currently on!
 There are multiple lenses for different views of the rooms as well.

 Now that my son is 2 and a toddler, he plays in his playroom by himself sometimes.
 He also has little toddler friends that come over and they hang out in the playroom.
 So, I bought an extra camera for that room.

 Now I can spy on the little ones while I get to hang out with the other Mamas in the living room.
 I can see what the rugrats are up to while being in the other room instead of constantly peeking my head in!